 The scholarly endeavors of the Biological Sciences faculty, staff and students as manifest by our courses and research activities define us as a broad-based department, spanning molecules and cells to tissues and organisms to populations and ecosystems.
 Courses and research opportunities are available in Biochemistry, Structural Biology and Biophysics, Cell Biology, Genetics, Molecular Biology, Developmental Biology, Neurobiology, Parasitology, Immunology, Computational Biology, Systems Biology, Genomics, Evolutionary Biology, Ecology, and Conservation Biology.
 The undergraduate curriculum leads to three possible majors:

-This major (BioSci) is designed for the student seeking a broad base in the biological sciences, for advanced training in biology or medicine.
+This major (BioSci) is designed for the student seeking a broad base in the biological sciences, for advanced training in biology, biotechnology, or medicine.